9 Ways to Craft Captivating and Effective Real Estate Email Subject Lines

 For one, it’s refreshing, a welcome break from the sneaky language of sales that potential customers shy away from.

-Thirdly, people don’t expect it, and if you surprise your reader makes you become memorable.
+Thirdly, people don’t expect it, and if you surprise your reader, it makes you become memorable.

 Try shaking loose and trying something like…